-Marketing new drugs or rare disease trials to anonymous patients is nothing new for pharma and healthcare brands.
+Marketing new drugs or rare disease trials to anonymous patients is nothing new for healthcare and pharma brands.
 Targeting new patients means a mixture of proven techniques that encourage patients to step forward from HIPPA regulated anonymity.
 Healthcare patients are even more concerned about privacy than typical consumers when there is a fear of potentially embarrassing stigmas surrounding sexual disorders, lifestyle confessions, and sharing symptoms linked to dire conclusions.
 The burden of pharma and healthcare marketers is to encourage these patient candidates to abandon their anonymity and raise a hand in the hope of receiving treatment, consultation, or solution to what ails them.

 Focusing on the best strategies for your pharma ad campaign means encouraging new patients to come forward and identify themselves in an environment that also respects their privacy.
 The campaign strategies below best accomplish this type of “conversion”: